cloud-gov/cg-site/_docs/services/cdn-route.md

 name: _acme-my.example.gov., value: ngd2suc9gwUnH3btm7N6hSU7sBbNp-qYtSPYyny325E, ttl: 120

 ```
-Create the TXT record(s) as instructed by the broker.
+Create the TXT record(s) in your DNS, using the values provided by the broker.
 The existence of these records will be validated by [Let's Encrypt](https://letsencrypt.org/) when issuing your certificate and will not affect your site.

 After the records have been created wait up to 1 hour for the certificate to be provisioned.
 Your certificate has been provisioned when the `cf service my-cdn-route` command reports the status as `create succeeded`.